Frequently Asked Questions (FAQs) - UI Benefit Payment Control (BPC) - Unemployment Insurance

 - If I am unable to repay an overpayment, can the agency stop sending me monthly bills?

-- If my overpayment account has been transferred to the Maryland Central Collections Unit (CCU), do I contact DLLR or CCU for a repayment plan?
+- If my overpayment account has been transferred to the Maryland Central Collections Unit (CCU), do I contact the Maryland Department of Labor or CCU for a repayment plan?

 - How do I contact the Maryland Central Collection Unit (CCU)?